logdna/logdna-orb/README.md

 git tag 1.2.3 -m "Release version 1.2.3 of the LogDNA CircleCI Orb" git push --tags
 ```

+## How to test

+Before tagging the tree for release we need to perform some testing.
+The
+easiest way is to set the version of the Orb in your .circleci/config.yml file
+to the floating tag, i.e. `logdna/logdna@dev:master` for the  master branch, and
+run the job.
+Then look for any regressions, if not we are good to go and you
+can tag the tree and push to Github.

 ## Help / Support